Drzhivago264/Inference_Portal/README.md

     DJANGO_SETTINGS_MODULE="inferenceportal.settings"
     aws_access_key_id="" (The AWS key that can perform boot/stop/reboot/terminiate operation on your GPU instances) aws_secret_access_key="" (The AWS secret key that can perform boot/stop/reboot/terminiate operation on your GPU instances)
+    ADMIN_PATH = "" (your admin path, keep it hard to guess) DJANGO_SECRET_KEY = ""
+    GPT_KEY = "" (OPENAI key for the agent function)

 Finally you can test the server with:

     python manage.py runserver

-In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to [Channels Docs](https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django).
+In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to [Channels Docs](https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django)).

 Contents in `staticfiles` directory are served as `/static/`.
 In production environment this folder need to be removed from root and served by NGINX or APACHE